words Alexa Wang

 - Train Your Employee Regularly

 Regular training is a meaningful way to keep employees informed of their rights and responsibilities regarding sexual harassment.
 It also helps create a culture where employees feel comfortable speaking up if they experience or witness harassment.
+The local employment law lawyer can help develop training materials tailored to your workplace.
+Also, it is a good idea to include training on sexual harassment during the employee orientation process.

 Ensure that your training is interactive and covers all forms of sexual harassment, including verbal, physical, and online harassment.
 You should also train your employees to deal with difficult conversations and situations.